 If you have ever stubbed your toe, you know exactly how painful even a minor bang can be.
 For professionals and hobbyists who consistently work with heavy objects or questionable terrain, it makes sense to invest in protective footwear.

 The Red Wing Shoe Company started selling steel toe boots in 1930 for exactly this reason.
 Since then, hundreds of other shoe companies have taken a stab at producing their own versions.
-However, this does not include one of the most popular brands in the world, Nike.
+Currently, Nike does not make Steel Toe Boots.
 Yet Nike does make several protective boots, referred to as tactical boot.
 If you want to learn more about these protective boots and shoes available from Nike, keep reading.

 Nike Tactical Boots